carterjs/web-dev-tutorial/README.md

 # Objectives

 By the end of this tutorial, you'll understand how websites are created, served, and rendered.
 We will go through a general overview of HTML and CSS and how JavaScript relates to those technologies.
-We will also discuss the current state of web development and
+We will also discuss the current state of web development.

 ## HTML